 Magdalena Bay is a mecca for wildlife lovers and wildlife itself.
-Secreted behind Isla Santa Margarita and Isla Magdalena, the tranquil bay is a favorite playground for gray whales.
+Secreted behind Isla Santa Margarita, Magdalena and Santo Domingo, the tranquil bay is a favorite playground and important breeding lagoon for gray whales.

 Every year they travel south from Alaska to spend their winter in Mexico to give birth, mate, raise their calves—and play with their human visitors.
-The protected, calm lagoons and their nutrient-rich waters are the ideal destination for gray whales to birth and raise their young.
+The protected, calm lagoons are the ideal destination for gray whales to birth and raise their young.